 Either you or the employee will pay a security deposit and receive the LPA within two weeks.
 Once the process is complete, your international worker can apply for their employment pass.
 They must receive a medical examination, outlined by the Ministry of Health, and file the appropriate documentation for the work application.

 Employment pass processing takes about five days.
 Once the applicant receives their pass, it remains valid for two years, and they can renew as needed.
 If workers plan on working for longer than three months, they’ll need to register with the national identity card system.

 The visa process for international workers in the country has a much shorter application time than many other visas, and it can be fairly easy to receive approval.
 However, it’s vital to remember renewal periods and apply for an identity card, as the Department of Labor, Ministry of Home Affairs will perform an inspection after the initial approval.

-Our team will ensure your employees have all the work permits and visas they need to work for your international business.
+Expanding to Brunei?
+Globalization Partners can help.
 Contact us today to learn more about what we can do for you.